rigloo/Data-Structures/README.md

 # Data-Structures
-The data structures that I created  in my Data Structures class.
+The data structures that I created from scratch in my Data Structures class.
+(Written in Java) These include an ArrayList, LinearList, Hashtable, BinarySearchTree, and a BalancedTree.
+They are all generic so they can contain any type of object.